Frequently-Asked Questions

 I see the list of stations, but every time I try to connect to one, I get a "Connect attempt failed" message after 30 seconds.
 What's the problem?

-Most likely, there's an adjustment which needs to be made to your router or your computer's "firewall" configuration.
+However, if the test to *ECHOTEST* fails, you might need to make an adjustment to your router or your computer's "firewall" configuration.
 For more information, see the Firewall Solutions section, or the Help section "Firewall Issues".

 For more FAQs about connection problems, see FAQs - Connecting.